Shxdow2/Shxdow-Cleanup/README.md

 4. Right-click **`Shxdow-Cleanup-Launcher.bat`** → **Run as Administrator**

 > [!IMPORTANT]
-> The script **requires Administrator privileges** to access system paths, modify registry keys, and interact with hardware.
-Without elevation, most modules will silently fail.
+> Administrator privileges are **strictly required**.
+Without elevation, system paths, registry keys, and hardware-level commands will silently fail or be skipped.

 > [!NOTE]
-> On first launch, you will be asked to select your language (FR/EN).
-This choice is saved and won't be asked again unless `config.json` is deleted or corrupted.
+> On first launch, you will be prompted to choose your language (FR/EN).
+This is saved in `config.json` next to the script and won't be asked again.

 ---